KristanLaimon/WhatsBotCord.js/README.md

 ![NPM Last Update](https://img.shields.io/npm/last-update/whatsbotcord)
 ![NPM License](https://img.shields.io/npm/l/whatsbotcord)

-> Safety notice:
-> A recent NPM worm (`Shai-Hulud`) attempts to exfiltrate env secrets and run arbitrary code.
-> This library is `UNNAFECTED`.
-Dependencies are locked to older, pre-incident versions and will stay pinned until the NPM situation stabilizes (I haven't updated any deps for many weeks); this also means major updates are paused to avoid pulling newer, potentially risky packages.

 **_WhatsBotCord_** is a lightweight, TypeScript-based library for building WhatsApp bots with a Discord-inspired command system (e.g., **!yourcommand**, **@everyone**, and _more_).
 Built as a wrapper around Baileys.js, it abstracts complex Baileys.js internals, providing an intuitive, type-safe interface for managing WhatsApp groups and individual chats.
 Designed from developers to developers to create custom bots with ease.